ELECTRONICS FOR BEGINNERS

-Electronics has been my life-long hobby, starting in the 6th grade.
+Electronics has been my life-long hobby.
+I started learning electronics in the 6th grade.
 Our teacher would give us free time with creative playthings.
-I drifted to the batteries, light bulbs, magnets, wire wound around iron bars and even an old hand-cranked telephone generator.
+I drifted to the batteries, light bulbs, magnets, wire wound around iron bars – even an old hand-cranked telephone generator.
 That led me to books on electricity in the kids’ library and then on to books on radio, TV & basic electronics, hobby and experimenters’ magazines and electronic kits.
 It turned into my electrical engineering career and is still my hobby.
 Guess what?
 Now one of our daughters is an electrical engineer!

 This web page?
 I’m doing it for fun.
 The books and magazines were important in getting me started and I’m hoping to help others the same way.

 Electronics for Beginners will be a chapter-by-chapter project, one topic at a time, growing as I find time to write.
 Maybe I can turn it into a book someday – we’ll see.
 For now I’ll just add a topic (chapter) at a time and maybe make revisions to chapters already written.
 This page is just links to those chapters.
 No schedule – just keep checking back to see what I’ve added.

 Questions?
 Comments?
 Suggestions?
 E-mail me at the address to the right and I’ll get back to you as soon as I can.

 This Electronics for Beginners project is proceeding slowly.
 If you’re wanting to go faster than I’m writing, here are some books I’m familiar with.
 All are available on Amazon and probably elsewhere.